 What’s more, sticking something so small inside your ear canal can also impact wax inside there, making it even more difficult to remove.
 Although unsightly if there’s a lot of it, earwax is essential as it keeps your ear from getting dirty and infected, by means of providing a waterproof barrier.

 Break the habit: Clean the outer part of your ear with a washcloth or flannel but don’t insert anything in the ear canal.
 If you suspect you’ve got wax build-up there, see your GP who can remove it safely for you.
-You can also help soften up the wax inside by dropping a few drops of wax-softening lotion inside (Boots Dual Action Ear Wax Remover, for example).
+You can also help soften up the wax inside by dropping a few drops of wax-softening lotion inside - Otex Express Combi Pack Drops and Ear Syringe (approx £9, Amazon) for example.

 You sit down too much